Thinkmill/manypkg/packages/cli/README.md

 # Manypkg

-Manypkg is a linter for `package.json` files in Yarn, Bolt or pnpm monorepos.
+Manypkg is a linter for `package.json` files in Yarn, Lerna, pnpm or Rush monorepos.

 ## Install